BarRaider/barraider.github.io/SpotifyHelp.md

 	</body>
 </table>

    3a.
-If you see the left picture above, Give your app a unique name and description (It can be your name or anything else you prefer).
+If you see the LEFT picture above, Give your app a unique name and description (It can be your name or anything else you prefer).
 Select both checkboxes at the bottom and click CREATE.
 Then <b>Move to step 6</b>

    3b.
+If you see the RIGHT picture above.
 Give your app a unique name and description (It can be your name or anything else you prefer).
 Choose `Desktop Application` from the checkboxes.
 Then press the `Next` button.

 4. We are creating a `Non-Commercial` app, so choose that option.
     <img src="/images/spotauth3.png"/>